In which Simon Magus enjoys a hot night with a future saint.

 "I’ve not seen thee here before."

 The speaker was a young man, who smiled shyly when I turned to look at him.
-He was slightly built, bandy-legged, had a beak on him like a Bedoo, hairy-bodied, but and at the rate he was shedding he’d be entirely bald before he turned thirty.
+He was slightly built, bandy-legged, had a beak on him like a Bedoo, hairy-bodied, but and at the rate he was shedding he’d be entirely bald before he was thirty.
 His Greek was good, his accent Asian, but he was certainly a Jew.
 He was also very drunk.
-Without waiting for an invitation he sat down on the bench beside me and introduced himself.
+Without waiting for an invitation he sat down on the bench beside me.

 "Shaul.
 Dost like the show?"